Topics

 What do you mean by designing mobile apps?

-Designing mobile apps refers to creating a mobile application’s visual and interactive elements.
-It involves planning, creating, and arranging various elements such as user interface (UI) components, graphics, icons, typography, color schemes, and navigation menus to provide an intuitive and visually appealing user experience (UX) on mobile devices like smartphones and tablets.
+Designing mobile apps is about creating a mobile application that has rich copyright-free visual and interactive elements.
+And before you begin with designing a mobile app, you must engage in planning, creating, and arranging various elements such as user interface (UI) components, graphics, icons, typography, color schemes, and navigation menus to provide an intuitive and visually appealing user experience (UX).
+The design elements must function the same on mobile devices as well as on tablets.

-The goal of designing mobile apps is to ensure that the app is not only visually attractive but also user-friendly, easy to navigate, and optimised for the specific constraints and capabilities of mobile platforms.
+Designing mobile app is successful when the app is user-friendly, easy to navigate, and optimised for the specific constraints and capabilities of mobile platforms.

 How to design an app?